renegademonkey/misc/movie_recommender/README.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+An example of getting some data out of the system or using it for a little demo

 ## Running the tests

-Explain how to run the automated tests for this system
+How to run the automated tests for this system

 ### Break down into end to end tests

-Explain what these tests test and why
+What do these tests test and why

 ```
 Give an example